 By Dr. Ved Mitra Sharma,

 What I saw and heard of this man touched the sensitive cord of my heart.
 I wanted to learn more about him, and one evening I followed him.
 He headed to a jhuggi (dwelling) in a slum area.
-On his way to his hut and through the slum, he was enthusiastically greeted warmly and respectfully by one and all.
-I thought the best person who could tell me more about the beggar was one old man who had blessed the beggar on his way.
+On his way to his hut through the slum, he was enthusiastically greeted warmly and respectfully by one and all.
+I thought the best person to tell me more about the beggar was one old man who had blessed the beggar as he passed.

-The old man told me that the beggar had lost his wife some years back, and had no children of his own.
+The old man told me that the beggar had lost his wife some years back and had no children of his own.
 He was well-employed and wanted to serve the slum dwellers of the area.
 He decided to start begging, and chose the temple as the ideal place for this.
-The group of beggars at the temple resisted his entry into their domain, but his humility and persuasion made them yield.
+The group of beggars at the temple resisted his entry into their domain, but his humility persuaded them to yield.
 He told them what his plans were.
 Whatever money he collected, he used to educate some of the intelligent students of the area.
-In fact, he got three girls and two boys admitted to public schools of repute, and financed their education.
+In fact, he got three girls and two boys admitted to public schools of repute and financed their education.
 Two are in college now.

 The old man continued, “Every evening, a group of about 20 children belonging to poor families come, and he takes dinner with them.
 Twice a month, he takes them for a picnic.
 He would never admit it, but he contributes his own earnings to this philanthropic service.
 Only last month he helped out financially towards the marriage of a girl of a poor family.”
 The old man paid a most deserving compliment to this man.
 “There is a God inside that temple, and there is a God outside that temple, sitting among the beggars!”